keix/moonquakes/docs/moonquakes-architecture.md

 The VM does not allocate dynamically per instruction — it reserves the entire maxstacksize at frame setup.
 This design ensures predictable stack access and constant-time register lookups.

-### 3.2 Relationship Between Proto and CallFrame
+### 3.2 Relationship Between Proto and CallInfo

-When executing, the VM binds a Proto to a CallFrame:
+When executing, the VM binds a Proto to a CallInfo:

 ```
-CallFrame {
+CallInfo {
     func = &Proto
     base = stack_base
-    top  = stack_base + Proto.maxstacksize
+    ret_base = caller_result_base
+    nresults = expected_results
+    previous = &caller_CallInfo
 }
 ```

 Conceptually:

 ```
-Proto (definition) → CallFrame (activation) → VM (execution)
+Proto (definition) → CallInfo (activation) → VM (execution)
 ```

 - The Proto is static — it never changes.
-- The CallFrame is dynamic — it represents one active invocation of that Proto.
+- The CallInfo is dynamic — it represents one active invocation of that Proto.
 - The VM manages both — loading constants, fetching instructions, updating registers.

 ## 4. Execution Loop (Fetch–Decode–Execute)